armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 scan results.
 An exanple configuration file `yara-config.yaml` is provided in this directory and should be adapted to your local settings.

-An example invocation could look like this:
+If a package was unpacked in the directory `~/tmp/debian`, then an example invocation could look like this:

 ```console
 $ python3 yara_from_bang.py -c yara-config.yaml -r ~/tmp/debian
 ```

+This will generate a YARA file for each ELF file.

 There are some settings in the configuration that determine which identifiers will be written to the YARA files.
 These are described in the sample